MuchHair/HQM/README.md

 |ours (ResNet50)| 63.6 |

 ## CDN
-An efficient code implemenation of GBS on CDN is available.
+An efficient code implemenation of GBS on CDN is available /code_path/CDN/exp/train_hico.sh.

 ## Citation
 Please consider citing our papers if it helps your research.